 Puerto Rican Rice and Beans Accordion Closed

 “I love that this recipe is simple and easy to make, and something you can put on in the afternoon and let simmer till dinner.
-My Puerto Rican mom taught me this recipe and I’m happy to share it for those who enjoy Spanish cooking.
-It might be a bit of a hassle to get the seasonings initially but once you have them you can make this recipe as much as you like with only a few ingredients!”
+My Puerto Rican mom taught me this recipe and I’m happy to share it for those who enjoy Spanish cooking.”

 - 1 can red kidney beans